emiligenevila/odin-recipe/README.md

 # odin-recipe
-my first project into the odin project
+This is my first project into the odin project.
+I studied the foundations of the HTML language and their main labels.
+Aldo, I learned how to manage git and how to use the terminal in WSL.